cppservergit/cppserver-docs/quickstart.md

 ```
 multipass launch docker --name demodb
 ```
+This command will create an Ubuntu 22.04 VM with Docker pre-installed.

-Wait a few minutes and the VM will be ready, launch its Linux terminal:
+Wait a few minutes (3-5) and the VM will be ready, launch its Linux terminal:

 ```
 multipass shell demodb